-This course aims to provide participants with:
+This course aims to provide you with:

 - Knowledge of the range and types of Legal Structures that provide not for profit activities